food-drink

 Valeria Terraza 18

+You'll get mountain and marina views, a fun crowd, and cocktails that are well worth the 8 to 14 euros.
 They serve sushi at night, and there's a small plunge pool.
-Hotel guests get priority, but the bar area welcomes everyone.
+Hotel guests get priority, but the bar welcomes everyone.

-Location: Room Mate Valeria Hotel, Plaza del Poeta Alfonso Canales
+Room Mate Valeria Hotel, Plaza del Poeta Alfonso Canales.

 Terraza San Juan